The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 - Diffusion — top 10% of users contributing no more than 50% of usage.
 Above that, you have a pet project, not a rollout.

-- Change failure rate, segmented — AI-touched CFR within ±2–3 percentage points of non-AI.
+- Change failure rate, segmented — AI-touched CFR within ±2–3 points of non-AI.
 Wider than that in sensitive domains, narrow the surface area first.

 - Cost per developer per day — alert at 2× baseline.
 Runaway is structurally different from learning.